 He is a member of the Pennsylvania Bar Association, Cumberland County Bar Association and Cumberland County Inns of Court.
 He is admitted to practice in all courts of the Commonwealth of Pennsylvania, the State of Florida and the United States Court for the Middle District of Pennsylvania.
-Murrel is also a member of the Continuing Legal Education Board of the Pennsylvania Supreme Court where he serves as treasurer.
+Murrel is a member of the Continuing Legal Education Board of the Pennsylvania Supreme Court where he serves as the Vice Chair.

 Murrel is a 1972 graduate of Dickinson College where he received a Bachelor of Arts in History and Political Science.
 In 1976 he received his Juris Doctor degree from the University of Miami.
 Murrel served for six years in the United States Army Reserves.

 His hobbies include spending time with wife Kay exploring the wonders of beekeeping.
 Many days he can be found at the Gettysburg National Military Park where he is continually reminded about the supreme sacrifices made on the hallowed ground that provided our nation its new birth of freedom.
 He relishes exploring his family roots in Cumberland County which he traces back to before 1800.